SageGrey/exp-exp-exp/improbabilityDrive/2_pblc-prvt-dvlpmnt.md

 <details>
   <summary> Notes from Review Session </summary>

+  **REMINDER** Write down assumptions.

+  **Tax-Increment Financing:** Up until that point, all property tax went to the general budget of the city.
+NOW, any increase in property value now is earmarked to provide money for infrastructure improvements in the district.
+So property tax APPRECIATION will go to infrastructure improvements.
+This might make the value go up, thus creating a virtuous circle.

+  Borrower is paying interest on outstanding principal.
+Which is decreasing.

+  **BID* Geographic bound area

   history of public subsidies.
   CDBG as of right (unlike the categorical grants)!
   Two different formulas: deemed less helpful to northern cities than the second program.